Michael-Kochis/java-project-0/README.md

 - - [ ] withdrawing, depositing, transferring from all accounts
 - - [ ] canceling accounts

-## JUnit
+## JUnit4
-- [ ]	100% test coverage for the service layer is expected using JUnit
+- [ ]	100% test coverage for the service layer is expected using JUnit4

 ## Log4J
 - [ ]	Logging should be accomplished using Log4J